williampiat3/GeneticAlgorithm/Algorithms/README.md

 ### Hybrid GA

-Mixing the Continuous and Discrete approach to allow solving problems with both continuous and discrete parameters
+Mixing the Continuous and Discrete approach to allow solving problems with both continuous and discrete parameters, allows discrete parameters along with different scales of continuous parameters.

+This algorithm is straight forward if you are familiar with the continuous approach and the discrete approach presented presented above.

 ## Experiments

 ### Constrained GA
 Implementation of an approach to deal with contraints on genetic algorithms without penalizing the fitness ([paper](https://arxiv.org/abs/1610.00976))
-This required to create a new fitness object to count the constraints and to reconfigure the comparison operators It gave really interesting results
+This required to create a new fitness object to count the constraints and to reconfigure the comparison operators It gave really interesting results especially when the solution respects all the constraints and tries to explore the different

-### Hybrib with variable mutation
+### Hybrid with variable mutation
-Implementation of a mutation rate that is coded in the genotype of the individual, allows different behaviors in the same population
+Implementation of a mutation rate that is coded in the genotype of the individual, allows different behaviors in the same population.
+When the algorithm converges we observe a decreasing of the mutation rate in the population.
+It could be used to detect if the algorithm is stuck in a local minimum

 ### Genetic Feature Selection
-Feature selection using genetic algorithms
+Feature selection using genetic algorithms, it has proven quite useful to test different combinations of inputs